 ***Here is what I think happens to the tail.
 If you have a curly with sparce tail hair, I think the more it is exposed to the elements the tougher the skin becomes, almost like elephant skin.
 As a result, the hair can not get grow.
-By using Dermal Aid, this not only rids the skin of anything unhealthy, but it also softens the skin as well.
+By using Dermal Aid, (or another antifungal product) this not only rids the skin of anything unhealthy, but it also softens the skin as well.
 I noticed when treating Zig that for about 5 days, his skin was shedding -- it was flaking and gross.
 But after it quit shedding it was like new skin undereneath.
 If we can get the skin healthy, I do believe the hair CAN grow.
 Due to expense, I didn't treat Zig the following year and although he still shed the TOP of his tail, he is keeping the rest of it!!
 It is still short, but healthy!!!

 I also treated an extreme curly mare, Katy - who had a bare tail with bald patches everywhere.
 The same thing happened...she shed her old dead skin after a week of treatments and within 2 weeks, the bald patches grew in.
 I don't know if she will ever have a full mane and tail, but if we can keep the tail protected so it is not bothered by flies, I am sure the horses are happier.

 Never comb or brush your Curlies mane!
 You will create frizz that will stretch the hair and damage the natural curl.
 It does not spring back.
 A Big No-No!

 Never use show sheen or any silicone based product on your curlies mane/tail.
 This will dry out the hair, cause breakage, mattes and tangles.